julianjohannesen/first-mern/README.md

 4. Using Express and MongoDB together is much easier with an ORM, so we’ll install Mongoose.
 After making some edits to our Express server script, we’ll ensure that our Express server can connect to MongoDB.
 5. At this point, we’ll jump back to the front-end and use React Router to set up some client-side routing.
 We’ll also create a couple of simple React components for our routes to render.
 6. Returning to the back-end we’ll create a couple of routes that our front-end will eventually use to fetch data.
+7. asdf

 ### Step One - Use Create React App to create a boilerplate React project

 You’ll need to make sure you have a relatively recent version of Node.js installed on your machine.
-The most recent version is 14.x.
+The most recent version as of this writing is 14.x.

 Node will automatically install NPM - the Node Package Manager.
 You can then use NPM to install all of the other libraries talked about below.
 There are many package managers.
-Another popular one is Yarn, and you’ll see Yarn mentioned in the tutorial.
-We’ll just stick to NPM.
+Another popular one is Yarn.
+We’re going to stick to NPM.

 With Node and NPM installed, navigate via the command line to the directory within which you want to put the project.
 Next run the following commands in sequence: